lordgabriel98/GBWeb/README.md

 # GBWeb
-A repo for github static web page hosting/
+A repo for github static web page hosting.